 - Privacy, or as much as you can manage in a small space (i.e., maybe don’t face the TV)

 There are a few different ways you can manage your office space.
-You can get a dedicated space where things always remain in place, or you can have a modular space that serves multiple functions.
+You can get a dedicated space where things always remain in their spot like a bookshelf, or you can have a modular space that serves multiple functions.

 - No interruptions — you always have your office space ready